syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 #### Add exception appointment to recurrence pattern
 You can change any occurrence appointment which is exception from the recurrence pattern appointment by using the [RecurrenceId](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Schedule.AppointmentMapping.html#Com_Syncfusion_Schedule_AppointmentMapping_RecurrenceId) property of `AppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Schedule.AppointmentMapping.html#Com_Syncfusion_Schedule_AppointmentMapping_ExceptionOccurrenceActualDate) property of `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.
-The `RecurrenceId` of changed occurrence should holds the exact `Id` recurrence pattern appointment.
+The `RecurrenceId` of changed occurrence should holds the exact recurrence pattern appointment `Id`.
 For adding custom exception appointment to the recurrence series, add the `ActualDate` and `RecurrenceID` properties to custom class `Meeting`.

 {% tabs %}